samsam2610/AnalysisSupport/doc/README.md

     deeplabcut.train_network(path_config_file, shuffle=1, displayiters=10, saveiters=500, gputouse=None
     ```

-6. Analyze the videos (DLC OR Anipose)
+5. Analyze the videos (DLC OR Anipose)
 We have many options for this step:
    1. Do it through Anipose's CLI to label the video.
 It requires some setups, but once done, the files are neatly organized for triangulation.
 Here are the steps:
        1. Create the folder following the instruction on the website (https://anipose.readthedocs.io/en/latest/start2d.html)
-        2. Have you config.toml ready with the appropriate directory of the DLC project.
+       2. Have your `config.toml` ready with the appropriate directory of the DLC project.
        3. Move the raw videos to videos-raw
        4. Use Anipose's CLI to analyze the videos.
 Specifically:
         ```bash
         anipose analyze
         ```
    2. Use the DLC function with some helpers (required Analysis-Support installed, or it will be a pain).
 Here are the steps:
         1. Create a list of videos to be analyzed using this snippet:
         ```python